What to Do If Shopify is Down?

 Update Your Browser or Shopify POS App

 Running outdated versions can cause access issues.
-So, if you have not updated your browser or Shopify POS app recently, do it now.
+If you haven’t updated your browser or Shopify POS app recently, please install the latest updates to avoid compatibility issues..

 Disable Browser Extensions